 As an accountant, you deal with sensitive information every day.
-When it comes to your business books, you need to handle your business bank account information, transaction totals and other financial data.
+When it comes to your business books, you need to handle your business bank account information, transaction totals, and other financial data.

-If you are handling your business books and dealing with the sensitive company or employee information, keep that information confidential and secure.
+If you are handling your business books and dealing with sensitive company or employee information, keep that information confidential and secure.

-To keep your accounting information secure, do not email any sensitive data, make sure your WiFi is secure, take firewall and other security precautions in place and be aware of phishing scams.
+To keep your accounting information secure, do not email any sensitive data, make sure your WiFi is secure, take firewalls and other security precautions in place and be aware of phishing scams.
 And, should not go for sharing sensitive information.

 If you do not live with accounting ethics and stay up-to-date with accounting rules, then you are bound to make a mess at some point or another.

 As an accountant, you are seen as a professional and are expected to do the same thing when running a business and handling your books.

 Accountants deal with intimate financial statements of individuals and organizations.
 Some can execute million-dollar transactions, and others help secure the retirement funds of cab drivers and social workers.

 Ethical codes are core principles that accounting professionals use to enhance their profession, maintain public confidence, and demonstrate honesty and fairness when you join organizations as CPAs or IIAs attempt to protect the profession’s reputation.